 Hollywood is in the habit of using itself as subject matter for its own movies.
 How novel it is to see the role of entertainment marketing on the screen.

-The Holiday is actually a sweet little romance movie.
-The story logic dictates that the Cameron Diaz character be a person of means; but for some reason the writers decided that Hollywood trailer producer would fit the bill.
+The Holiday is actually a sweet little romance.
+The story logic dictates that the Cameron Diaz character be a person of considerable means; but for some reason Writer/Director Nancy Meyers decided that the role of Hollywood Trailer Producer would fit the bill.
 Talk about the dream factory!

-Okay, for all I know there is an actual person who this character is based on; and if there is best of luck to them… but I have to admit, her character really got under my skin.
+Look, for all I know there is an actual mega-rich trailer maker who this character is based on; and if so, best of luck to them… but I have to admit Amanda really got under my skin.

-What really sticks in my craw is the arbitrary and bullshitty tweaks that Diaz makes to the final cut of the (very hammy) trailer base:
+What really sticks in my craw is the arbitrary and bullshitty tweaks that Amanda makes to the final cut of the (very hammy) trailer base:

 Or, maybe they will find themselves thrust into the position of being somebody’s client one day.
-Not knowing what a client should actually do, or how they should behave; it’s feasible the person might use this movie as some kind of client job description.
+And not knowing what a client should actually do, or how they should behave; will reach in to their unconscious and drag out “make the logo bigger”.